GIScience/global-urban-building-completeness-analysis/README.md

 # Investigating the digital divide in OpenStreetMap: spatio-temporal analysis of inequalities in global urban building completeness

 Here is the python code for reproducing the analysis and figures presented in the global urban building completeness analysis manuscript.
-Several jupyter notebooks and python scripts are provided to run the machine learning model based on the input datasets.
+Several jupyter notebooks and python scripts are provided.

 ### Data
-Make sure to download geopackage data from HeiBox:
+Make sure to download geopackage data from HeiBox: https://heibox.uni-heidelberg.de/f/b2f22e7f341f48a89100/

 ### Figures and Analyses